seddonym/seddonym.github.io/_posts/2019-07-01-ioc-techniques.md

 {% include content_illustration.html image="di-techniques/di-pattern.png" alt="main pointing to A and B, A pointing to <<B>>, B pointing (open arrow) to <<B>>" %}

-This is the basic shape of dependency inversion, and it's very useful.
+This is the basic shape of inversion of control, and it's very useful.
 If this feels somewhat abstract, fear not!
 Let's see how to build this shape with some real code...

 ## Technique One: Dependency Injection